 I only review shoe styles that I have previously fitted before, since that is the only way for me to tell how well made the shoes are, the amount of support that they provide, and how they fit.

 Please find below a selection of the best wide back to school shoes for kids.
-Refresh your browser if you can’t see the recommendations:
+The width “W” will fit a child with wide or extra wide feet.

 For example, if your child measures a foot size 5 but the shoes fit “short”, then you will have to provide your child with a shoe size 6 in order to allow for growing room.
 On the other hand, if the shoes fit “long”, then you will have to provide your child with the same shoe size 5, since the shoes already fit long.